RaghavHub/stock_prediction/code/Neural Network/README.md

 ## Install Instructions
 Please run "install.sh" file provided at the root directory of project which will install python dependencies.

 As we know Training a neural network takes very large amount of time, You can directly run this netowork using pretrained saved vectors for amazon for test purposes.
-This will not take more than 5 minutes.( You still need to download glove for word embeddings)
+This will not take more than 5 minutes.
+(You still need to download GloVe for word embeddings)